How to Choose the Right Python Concurrency API

 - A script that downloads many files would be appropriate for a pool of workers as each task is short in duration and there may be many more files than there are workers, allowing reuse of workers and queuing of tasks to complete.

-- A one-off task that maintains internal state and interacts with the main program may be appropriate for Thread/Process class as the class can be overridden to use instance variables for state and methods for modular functionality.
+- A one-off task that maintains an internal state and interacts with the main program may be appropriate for Thread/Process class as the class can be overridden to use instance variables for state and methods for modular functionality.

 The figure below may help choose between using a pool of workers vs a Thread or Process class.